stefan-hoeck/idris2-elab-util/src/Doc/Enum2.md

 ### Interface Implementation, Part 1

-Unfortunately, it seems not to be possible to emulate the definition of an interface directly.
+Unfortunately, it seems not to be possible to emulate the implementation of an interface directly.
 The following quote results in an error message from Idris
 (*Can't reflect a pragma*).